tyzbit/acars-processor/README.md

 # ACARS Processor

-A Go daemon that processes ACARS and VDL Mode 2 messages in real-time.
-Connects to ACARSHub, filters and enriches messages with AI analysis, then delivers results to Discord, New Relic, or custom endpoints.
+A Go app/daemon that processes ACARS and VDL Mode 2 messages in real-time.
+Connects to ACARSHub, filters and enriches messages with (optional) AI analysis, then delivers results to Discord or custom endpoints.

 ## Features

 - Real-time ACARS/VDLM2 message processing from ACARSHub
-- AI-powered filtering (OpenAI, local Ollama) and configurable criteria
+- **Optional** AI-powered filtering (OpenAI, local Ollama) and configurable criteria
-- Data enrichment from ADS-B Exchange, tar1090, and custom annotations
+- Data enrichment from ADS-B Exchange, tar1090, and custom annotations (ADSBx API required for enrichment -- works just fine without it)
 - Output to Discord webhooks, New Relic, and custom endpoints
 - Docker support with SQLite and MariaDB database options